Abusive Offshore Tax Avoidance Schemes - Law and Arguments (Section IV)

 A trust is an arrangement where a trustee takes title to property for the purpose of protecting or conserving it for beneficiaries.

-There are other arrangements which are known as trust, but which are not classified as trusts for purposes of the Internal Revenue Code.
+There are other arrangements which are known as trusts, but which are not classified as trusts for purposes of the Internal Revenue Code.
 These trusts, which are often known as business or commercial trusts, generally are created by the beneficiaries as a devise to carry on a profit-making business which normally would have been carried on through business organizations that are classified as corporations or partnerships (Treas.
 Reg. § 301.7701-4).
 Therefore, these business or commercial trusts if foreign, are taxed as either a partnership or association or as a disregarded entity (based on the facts and circumstances) or if domestic, are taxed as either a partnership or disregarded entity (Treas.
 Reg. § 301.7701-3).

 Multiple Entities Do Not Change The Character Of Income